ravidziv/academic-kickstart/content/home/experience.md

   location = "Israel"
   date_start = "2013-02-01"
   date_end = ""
+  description = """
-  description = """Developing novel deep learning, computer vision and sensory data solutions for healthcare, manufacturing, sales, and marketing for both internal and external usage.
+  Developing novel deep learning, computer vision and sensory data solutions for healthcare, manufacturing, sales, and marketing for both internal and external usage.
   Selected Projects:
   * Automated testing of graphics units with video anomaly detection.
   * ptimization of the validation process using images transfer learning.